-This Easy Tomato Soup For Two is the perfect quick and easy lunch or dinner.
+This easy tomato soup is the perfect quick and easy lunch or dinner.
 To make it, you just need one can of tomatoes, a handful of pantry staples, and less than half an hour.

 Friend, this is some really good, really easy tomato soup.

 It’s sharp and tangy with just enough cream to take the edge off and add a really satisfying richness.
 It tastes like something whipped up in a charming bistro kitchen, but is so, so easy to make in yours.

 You just need one can of tomatoes (crushed, cubed or whole all work fine), a few pantry staples, an immersion or countertop blender, and you’re 25-ish minutes away from some marvelous soup.

 The recipe makes a little over 1½ cups of soup, which is one very large serving or the perfect amount to split with someone when served alongside a grilled cheese sandwich or homemade panini.

 I say go with option two, because there’s nothing like dipping toasty bread and cheese in homemade soup no matter what the weather is like outside.